sathyesh/simple-library-tdd/README.md

 - Number of available copies is maintained in the Book object. if the available copy is 0, hence the book is not available
 - Borrowing and return history of Users and Books is not supported
 - User Authentication, registration and oAuth is not supported
+- 80% of the code is developed with TDD

 ### Development Docs